The event will be held at the Soda House, Hagley Museum and Library, 298 Buck Road, Wilmington, DE 19807.

 Continue reading “Hagley, Business History and the Jewish Community”

-and the Jewish Historical Society of Delaware presents
+Jewish Historical Society of Delaware

 Copeland Room I Delaware History Museum